jt14den/better-research-software/episodes/03-reproducible-dev-environment.md

 (venv_spacewalks) $ git push origin main
 ```

-Do not foget to commit any files that have been changed.
+Do not forget to commit any files that have been changed.

 ## Summary